davidcaste/davidcaste.github.com/content/sysadmin/howto-nginx-decompress-gzipped-request.md

 Category: sysadmin
 Tags: nginx, lua, gzip

-It is not usual, but sometimes could be useful to receive compressed request bodies.
+It is not usual, but sometimes it could be useful to receive compressed request bodies.
 Although clients and the service itself can benefit from lower bandwith usage, it is very dangerous because a small compressed file can be inflated to a relatively huge file.
 To handle such a request could exhaust the resources of the server, causing a [Denial of Service (DoS)](http://en.wikipedia.org/wiki/Denial-of-service_attack).

 There are two options to handle compressed requests:

 1. Let the backend service itself to decompress the request.
 2. Use a proxy reverse server, like [Nginx](http://nginx.org/), handle the request and forward it to the backend service.

-Both approximations have its own advantages or disadvantages, but ultimately it depends if the backend service is able to handle the requests compressed.
+Both approximations have their own advantages or disadvantages, but ultimately it depends if the backend service is able to handle the compressed requests.

 Apache provides a module called [mod_deflate](http://httpd.apache.org/docs/2.4/mod/mod_deflate.html) which can be used (among more things) to decompress gzipped requests.
 Unfortunately according to [this](http://forum.nginx.org/read.php?11,96472,214266) and [this](http://forum.nginx.org/read.php?2,246979,246994#msg-246994), Nginx doesn't seem to have that functionality right out of the box.